 1. Content is a vital part of any brand.

-A brand is a combination of many factors, but at the heart of it all is content: it's what makes you connect with your audience, nurture SEO, educate your potential customers, and build strong, lasting trust relationships.
+A brand is a combination of many factors, but at the heart of it all is content: it's what makes you connect with your audience, nurture SEO, educate your potential customers, and build solid, long-lasting trust relationships.

 2. Content is the key to engaging the target audience.

 In the digital world, the only relationships you have are at a distance, and all the typical elements of face-to-face encounters are missing; for this reason, content is the medium that allows you to communicate the values behind your brand, its story and the story of the people who made it.
 Consumers are not buying products or services, but experiences: a content creator does not simply advertise, but establishes connections and shares value.

 3. Content helps a brand generate more leads.